Legislation & Advocacy

 WASHINGTON

-• Washington State has introduced Senate Bill 5201, which would fund a three-year study on ibogaine’s efficacy for opioid use disorder.
-The bill has bipartisan support from legislators, including Jesse Salomon (D), T'wina Nobles (D), Jessica Bateman (D), Yasmin Trudeau (D), Liz Lovelett (D), Noel Frame (D), Mike Chapman (D), Robert Hasegawa (D), Lisa Wellman (D), Rebecca Saldaña (D), Jeff Holy (R), Curtis King (R), Mark Schoesler (R), and Jeff Wilson (R).
+January 2025: Washington State has introduced Senate Bill 5201, which would fund a three-year study on ibogaine’s effectiveness in treating opioid use disorder.
+The bill has bipartisan support from legislators including Sens.
+Jesse Salomon (D), T’wina Nobles (D), Jessica Bateman (D), Yasmin Trudeau (D), Liz Lovelett (D), Noel Frame (D), Mike Chapman (D), Robert Hasegawa (D), Lisa Wellman (D), Rebecca Saldaña (D), Jeff Holy (R), Curtis King (R), Mark Schoesler (R), and Jeff Wilson (R).

 Federal Path